thewizardplusplus/go-blockchain/README.md

     - operations:
       - creation:
         - loading the last block from the storage;
-        - when the storage is empty:
+        - when the storage is empty (optional):
           - creation a genesis block using a proofer;
           - storing the genesis block to the storage;
+      - loading block groups from the storage;
       - adding a block:
         - creation a block using a proofer;
         - storing the block to the storage;